superlinked/VectorHub/docs/use_cases/multi_agent_rag.md

 )
 ```

 The goal of the QueryUnderstandingAgent is to check each subquery and determine which retriever agent is best suited to handle it based on the database schema matching.
-For example, some subqueries may be better served by a vector database while others by a knowledge graph database.
+For example, some subqueries may be better served by a vector database, and others by a knowledge graph database.

-To implement this, we can create a SubqueryRouter component, which takes in two retriever agents — a VectorRetrieverAgent and a KnowledgeGraphRetrieverAgent.
+To implement the QueryUnderstandingAgent, we can create a SubqueryRouter component, which takes in two retriever agents — a VectorRetrieverAgent and a KnowledgeGraphRetrieverAgent.

 When a subquery needs to be routed, the SubqueryRouter will check to see if the subquery matches the schema of the vector database using some keyword or metadata matching logic.
 If there is a match, it will return the VectorRetrieverAgent to handle the subquery.
 If there is no match for the vector database, the SubqueryRouter will next check if the subquery matches the schema of the knowledge graph database.
 If so, it will return the KnowledgeGraphRetrieverAgent instead.